| Africa shelters a great number of species of antelopes,

 more.
 In spite of their heaviness, they can jump up to 2.40 meters in

 height.
 They can be seen in East and Southern Africa.
+The Wildebeest,

 contrary to its appearances, is an antelope 135 cm high and weighing